google/ihmehimmeli/README.md

 brains have evolved to use temporal coding for the rapid processing of sensory information, we expect that equivalent develpments in spiking networks will be a key future step in the advancement of general artificial intelligence.

-Our model is described in detail in this paper.[Temporal coding in spiking neural networks with alpha synaptic function](https://arxiv.org/abs/1907.13223).

 ## Build instructions